Expanded On-Campus Testing Nov. 16-Dec. 6

 - You have been exposed to another individual with COVID-19.

-- Close contact exposure occurs when an individual was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.
-As long as face masks are worn and 6 feet of physical distancing is maintained, being in the same classroom as someone who tests positive for COVID-19 does not constitute close contact.
+- Close contact exposure occurs when an individual was within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, starting from two days before illness onset (or, for asymptomatic patients, two days prior to positive specimen collection) until the time the patient is isolated.
+As long as face masks are worn and six feet of physical distancing is maintained, being in the same classroom as someone who tests positive for COVID-19 does not constitute close contact.

-- You wish to be tested, even if you have no current symptoms or high-risk exposure.
+- You wish to be tested as a precaution, even if you have no current symptoms or high-risk exposure.

 Why should you get tested?